 🔁 Possible Variations

-Adding cinnamon to the maple-glazed sweet potatoes brings warm Autumn flavours to this dish!
+- Make it spicy.
 If you like spicy foods, you could substitute dried red pepper flakes for cinnamon.
 You could also add a sprinkle of cumin to the sweet potatoes.

 ⏰ Make ahead Instructions

-You can make most of this side dish of roasted Brussels sprouts and sweet potatoes ahead of time!
+You can make most of this side dish of roasted Brussels sprouts and maple sweet potatoes ahead of time!

 Option 1: Prepare the Brussels sprouts and sweet potatoes and cover and refrigerate them.
 Toast the pecans.
-Then on the day you want to serve them, toss and roast the veggies and combine with the remaining ingredients.
+Then on the day you want to serve them, toss and roast the veggies and combine them with the remaining ingredients.

 Option 2: Roast the sprouts and sweet potatoes, cover and refrigerate.
-When you're ready to serve, reheat them in the oven, then combine them with the pecans and cranberries.
+When you're ready to serve, reheat them in the oven, then combine them with the crunchy pecans and cranberries.

 ❓Questions about this classic Thanksgiving side dish